mieubrisse/personal-writing/inputs-not-outputs/post.md

 ![](./images/image.png)

 I lost my wallet the other week.
-It had both my Brazilian and American ID cards inside, as well as a credit card.
+It had my Brazilian and American ID cards inside, as well as a credit card.

 It was tempting to berate myself.